V-i-x-x/Resources/OSEE.md

 ***Pre Live Training***

-What i did to prepare for the live training and be comfortable about it a little bit is the following.
+What i did to prepare for the live training and be comfortable about it as much as possible is the following.

-Read these 2 articles Part 1 & 2 so you can be familiar a bit with the concepts and the techniques used nowadays before the live training:
+Read these 2 articles Part 1 & 2 so you can be familiar a bit with the concepts and the techniques used nowadays to bypass windows mitigations before the live training:

 https://www.crowdstrike.com/blog/state-of-exploit-development-part-1/